Araucaria cunninghamii Mudie

 Araucaria cunninghamii is a symmetrical, cone-shaped tree that grows up to 60 m in height and gets its common name from the outer layer of bark which forms scale-like horizontal hoops.
 The branches are whorled and the leaves are very fine and pointy.
 It is a slow-growing plant that can live for up to 450 years.
 Because of its adaptability to a variety of conditions A. cunninghamii is an established commercial plantation tree throughout south-east Queensland.

-Male and female flowers of Araucaria cunninghamii are usually on the same tree, with male flowers forming a dense cluster of cylindrical spikes.
-Female cones are round and occur near the top of the tree; however they don’t form until the tree is at least 200 years old.
-Flowering of A. cunninghamii tends to occur from November to February.
-The fruit is brown when ripe and about 8-10cm in diameter.
-It forms near the tops of the tree so that the seeds can be dispersed by winds that are strong enough to displace them a viable distance from the parent tree.
+Male and female cones of Araucaria cunninghamii are usually on the same tree, with male cones forming a dense cluster of cylindrical spikes.
+Trees are usually 22–27 years old before producing male (pollen) cones, although precocious pollen cone production has been observed in six-year-old individuals.
+Female (seed) cones are round and occur near the top of the tree; they have been observed on individuals as young as six years old but the more usual age of first seed cone production is around 10–12 years.
+Seeds are released with the cone scale on disintegration of the ripe female cones, which tends to occur from November to February.
+The female cones are brown when mature and about 8–10 cm in diameter.
+The position of these cones near the top of the tree enables the seeds to be dispersed by winds strong enough to displace them a viable distance from their parent.

 Araucaria cunninghamii is a very attractive tree especially when planted in clusters as they give a grand look to any landscape.
 They are limited by space as they are such large trees and should be planted in subtropical climates for the best outcome.

-Text by Andrew Gardiner (2014 Student Botanical Intern).
+Text by Andrew Gardiner (2014 Student Botanical Intern); since updated online.

 Name meaning: Araucaria cunninghamii